GMAT Timing Strategy: Your Ultimate Guide (2024)

 • Finish this question # by the time the on-screen timer shows this many minutes remaining

 If you struggle with pace on the GMAT, it’s often better to guess on a challenging and time-consuming question than to spend so long on it that you run out of time to finish the section.
-This is especially true in the quant section, where not finishing hurts your score more.
-More importantly, strategically guessing helps you take control of your test and avoid rushing or panicking, both of which hurt your ability to think clearly.
+This is especially true in the new, shorter GMAT format, where not finishing really hurts your score.
+Strategically guessing also helps you take control of your test and avoid rushing or panicking, both of which hurt your ability to think clearly.

 Practice Tests